xaya/xaya_tutorials/Hello World!/README.md

 [![Instantiate and Connect to XAYAWrapper](img/Instantiate%20and%20Connect%20to%20XAYAWrapper.png)](https://www.youtube.com/watch?v=wKKFf-xPyLU)

 Instantiating and Connecting to XAYAWrapper **must** be done in a thread.
 The connection is a blocking operation.

-However, once connected, XAYAWrapper will begin sending log data immediately.
-This log data isn't game state data though; that is examined below.
+However, once connected, XAYAWrapper will immediately begin sending log data to the console and game state data to the listener, i.e. through calling the `XAYAWrapper.xayaGameService.GetCurrentState` method.
+The log data isn't game state data though; that is examined below.

 To instantiate the wrapper, call it's constructor: